 Sign up below to have homeschool helps and encouragement delivered straight to your inbox!

 We will talk about what is finally working.
-Also, we will discuss what you have to say good-bye to in order thrive in our every day.
+Also, we will discuss what you have to say good-bye to in order thrive in your every day.
 My hope is that you will see what a joy it is to homeschool.
 You want to cultivate simplicity in your home and homeschool.
 You will know when to let go of things that are no longer working in favor of a new blueprint in the way you and your family are living your lives.
 And homeschooling is one of the biggest parts!

-This will be the landing page for the series.
-You will also be able to follow along with me on Pinterest where I will pin all of the posts for future reference.
 If you want a closer look at our days you can subscribe to our YouTube channel and of course Instagram.

 Day 1: Homeschool Planning